A Summit County tradition

 We can keep you up to date on the community’s education landscape.
 Or, we can offer funding options in this and other areas of interest.
 Contact Margaret Medzie for more information.

-Since 2000, Akron Community Foundation has directed more than $5.7 million in competitive grants to such education efforts as:
+Since 2000, Akron Community Foundation has directed nearly $6.3 million in competitive grants to such education efforts as:

 Nonprofits interested in applying for an Education grant can review deadlines and other important information on our Community Fund Grants page.